laminlabs/lamin-docs/docs/includes/preface.md

 ln$finish()  # mark the run finished
 ```

-If you did _not_ use RStudio's notebook mode, save your notebook to see it on LaminHub.
+If you did _not_ use RStudio's notebook mode, create an html export externally and run.

 ```shell
 lamin save my-analysis.Rmd  #  save an html report for a `.qmd` or `.Rmd` file
 ```

-For more, see the [R docs](https://laminr.lamin.ai/).

 :::
 ::::